How to work from home: 30 tips for focus & balance

 Optimize your space and your life

-Similarly, you can also create a routine to wrap up your workday and decompress.
-For example, you could review what you finished for the day, change your clothes, and take some time to meditate or clear your mind.
+• Evening routine: Review what you finished for the day, change your clothes, and take time to meditate or clear your mind.

 Here are some ways to stay organized:

-• Develop a digital or physical filing system for organization
+• Develop a digital or physical filing system for the organization

 • Organize your browser's toolbar with bookmarks and frequently used features